 South Carolina Children’s Theatre endeavors to share the magic of theatre with all children by providing programs for disadvantaged or special needs youth to participate in a SCCT sponsored Residency or Workshop.
 A TOPs Residency Application must be submitted for review and SCCT will notify organizations of their status to work out the Residency specifics.

-Ready to reserve your spot in any of these great programs?
+If you have questions or are ready to reserve your spot in any of these great programs?
 Click here to register for your programs of interest.